 We will utilize "clickers" during the lectures as a means of promoting class participation.
 In this class, the i>clicker Student Response System will be used to foster discussion and promote learning throughout the course.
 The i>clicker remote can be purchased from the UCSD bookstore.
-Graded use of the clickers will begin on Monday, 6 April, but we will begin to use them immediately.
+Graded use of the clickers will begin once the Ted site is up and you have registered your clickers-which probably means on the first Wednesday class.
+But we will begin to use them immediately.
 Bringing multiple clickers to class will result in the clickers being confiscated and will be regarded as cheating (see "Academic Integrity" below).
 In order to receive credit, you must register your clicker using the "Register your clicker" tool on ted.ucsd.edu, the course website.

-The total participation grade at the end of the course will be based on the following three things: your attendance and participation during each class with clickers, your score in the reading quizzes, and your completion of the required homework problems.
+The total participation grade at the end of the course will be based on a combination of the following three things: your attendance and participation during each class with clickers, your score in the reading quizzes, and your completion of the required homework problems.
 With this grading scheme, we are emphasizing the combination of being prepared for the lectures and actively participating in them to maximize your learning opportunities.